 The CATS (Children with Academic Talents in School) program serves identified gifted students in grades K-5th grade.
 Students are engaged in enrichment groups twice a week pursuing areas of interest and topics in greater depth and complexity.
 Students formulate solutions to complex questions or real-world problems demonstrating knowledge and skills through the development of a product or presentation for a real authentic audience.
-Units of study have included such environmental issues such as The Plastic Problem where students focused on the negative impacts of plastic to develop a positive solution/product to the problem.

 Students in middle school GRIPs are given opportunities to grow and build skills in math and English.
 Self-interested projects allow for students to build on areas of strength and complete robust research projects in the development of a finished product by the end of the school year.
 Math differentiation is further provided through advanced math courses offered to students.
 For English enrichment, students are invited to apply for an honors level course.